 Cryptosporidium is a microbial pathogen found in surface water and groundwater under the influence of surface water.
-During 2020, as part of the NYC DEP's routine sampling, 52 samples of Kensico Reservoir water were collected and analyzed for Cryptosporidium oocysts.
-Of these samples three was confirmed positive.
+During 2023, as part of the NYC DEP's routine sampling, 52 samples of Kensico Reservoir water were collected and analyzed for Cryptosporidium oocysts.
+Of these samples six was confirmed positive.
+The maximum number of Cryptosporidium oocysts detected in any of the 52 samples was three (3) oocysts.